Studying Comparative Politics at Vanderbilt

 Students may also take advantage of the department's graduate exchange program with one of the premier universities in Latin America, the Pontificia Universidad Católica de Chile (current graduate students click here for application information).

 First field comparative politics students take a core required class that introduces students to and engages students in key theoretical debates within the discipline.
-In addition, they take a minimum of two additional courses in the subfield and must further demonstrate proficiency in a foreign language.
+In addition, they take a minimum of two additional courses in the subfield.
 Second field comparative politics students also take three classes in the subfield.
-Our students further take the required courses in the department’s research methods sequence, which provides training in research design as well as both quantitative and formal theory methods.
+Our students further take the required courses in the department's research methods sequence, which provides training in research design as well as both quantitative and formal theory methods.

 Students who meet these course requirements are eligible to take the comprehensive exam in Comparative Politics.